-Yankee fans had an unexpected celebration on Sunday, June 14, 2009, when the Bombers recorded an unexpectedly easy 15-0 rout of Johan Santana and the Mets in the Bronx to take the first half of crosstown interleague two games to one (it would grow to five to one in weeks).
+Yankee fans had a nice game-long celebration on Sunday, June 14, 2009, when the Bombers recorded an unexpectedly easy 15-0 rout of Johan Santana and the Mets in the Bronx to take the first half of crosstown interleague two games to one (it would grow to five to one in weeks).
 Although he didn’t need to be, A.J.
 Burnett was superb, Derek Jeter had three hits, two rbi’s and two runs scored, and Johnny Damon and Robbie Cano drove in three runs apiece.
-And for a boost that continues to surprise to this day, Francisco Cervelli had three hits, an rbi and two runs scored as well.
+And for a boost, Francisco Cervelli had three hits, an rbi and two runs scored as well.

 The Yanks sent Texas righty Alexi Ogando to the showers in the second inning of a 12-4 win in Yankee Stadium on June 14, 2011, with six hits and six runs.
 Curtis Granderson led the offense with four rbi’s on two hits, one of them a homer, CC Sabathia benefited from all the “O,” and Brett Gardner stole his 100th major league base.

 The Paul Blair who played for the Yanks in the 70s was a superb defensive center fielder, but he had already lost much of his offensive power following an ugly beanball incident by the time the Yanks acquired him.
 But when the Yanks were down 9-8 to the Seattle Mariners with two outs in the bottom of the ninth on June 14, 1978, Blair hit a three-run walk off.
 Sparky Lyle got the win, and John Montague the loss in the Yankee 11-9 victory.

 On that same day, the Yanks shipped disappointing reliever Rawly Eastwick to Philly for outfielder Jay Johnstone.